• Skip to main content

 A process photo showing a bowl of melted chocolate being poured onto a larger bowl of cornflakes.
 The bowl of cereal rests on a grey stone surface with a grey napkin nearby.

 Step 4: Pour chocolate mixture over cornflakes.
 Using a silicone spatula, use a gentle folding motion to coat the cereal with the chocolate mixture.
 Slide the spatula under the cornflakes, then lift and turn the spatula upside down.
 Do not press on the mixture.
-Be patient - it will take about 5 minutes of careful folding to ensure you coat the majority of the cornflakes.
+Be patient - it will take a few minutes of careful folding to coat the majority of the cornflakes.

 A process photo showing a metal bowl of cereal covered in melted chocolate with a grey spatula resting in it.
 The bowl rests on a grey stone surface with a grey napkin nearby.